Iron(III) chloride: Organic chemistry

-In industry, iron(III) chloride is used as catalyst for the reaction of ethylene with chlorine, forming ethylene dichloride (1,2-dichloroethane):
+In industry, iron(III) chloride is used as a catalyst for the reaction of ethylene with chlorine, forming ethylene dichloride (1,2-dichloroethane):

 Ethylene dichloride is a commodity chemical, which is mainly used for the industrial production of vinyl chloride, the monomer for making PVC.

-Several reagents for organic synthesis have been developed based especially on anhydrous iron(III) chloride:

-Ferric chloride on silica gel is a reagent that has high reactivity towards several oxygen-containing functional groups.
-When the reagent is dry, its acidity and high affinity for water lead to dehydration and pinacol-type rearrangement reactions.
-When the reagent is moistened, it instead induces hydrolysis or epimerization reactions.

-Ferric chloride on alumina is used to accelerate ene reactions.

-Ferric chloride in conjunction with NaI in acetonitrile solution reduces organic azides to primary amines.

-When mixed with sodium hydride, iron(III) chloride gives a hydride reducing agent.
-This reagent has been shown to convert alkenes and ketones into alkanes and alcohols, respectfully.

-As a reagent in organic chemistry, iron(III) chloride has attracted interest for both its redox activity and its Lewis acidity.
-Furthermore, because they are inexpensive and relatively nontoxic, iron chlorides have been widely examined.
 Illustrating it use as a Lewis acid, iron(III) chloride catalyses electrophilic aromatic substitution and chlorinations.
 In this role, its function is similar to that of aluminium chloride.
 In some cases, mixtures of the two are used.

-Iron(III) chloride oxidizes naphthols to naphthoquinones:
+Organic synthesis research

+Although iron(III) chlorides are seldom used in practical organic synthesis, they have received considerable attention as reagents because they are inexpensive, earth abundant, and relatively nontoxic.
+Many experiments probe both its redox activity and its Lewis acidity.
+For example, iron(III) chloride oxidizes naphthols to naphthoquinones: 3-Alkylthiophenes are polymerized to polythiophenes upon treatment with ferric chloride.
+Iron(III) chloride has been shown to promote C-C coupling reaction.

+Several reagents have been developed based on supported iron(III) chloride.
+On silica gel, the anhydrous salt has been applied to certain dehydration and pinacol-type rearrangement reactions.
+A similar reagent but moistened induces hydrolysis or epimerization reactions.
+On alumina, ferric chloride has been shown to accelerate ene reactions.

+When pretreated with sodium hydride, iron(III) chloride gives a hydride reducing agent that convert alkenes and ketones into alkanes and alcohols, respectively.

 Histology

 Iron(III) chloride is a component of useful stains, such as Carnoy's solution, a histological fixative with many applications.
-Also it is used to prepare Verhoeff's stain.
+Also, it is used to prepare Verhoeff's stain.